NCAR/wrf_hydro_nwm_public/.github/CONTRIBUTING.md

 **Failure to adhere to the following guidelines may result in your contributions being permanently rejected if they are unable to be merged.**

-All contributions must be made through the WRF-Hydro GitHub page at https://github.com/NCAR/wrf_hydro_nwm_public.
+All contributions must be made through the GitHub page at https://github.com/NCAR/wrf_hydro_nwm_public.
 Contributions submitted via email or help desk will not be processed.

 ## Bug reports, feature requests, and documentation suggestions
 All bug reports, feature requests, and documentation suggestions should be submitted via [GitHub issues](https://github.com/NCAR/wrf_hydro_nwm_public/issues).
 Before submitting your issue, please search for a few keywords related to your issue in the open and closed issues to discover if your issue has already been logged and/or resolved.
 An issue template has been provided to assist with submitting bug reports.
 For more information on using GitHub issues, please see https://help.github.com/articles/about-issues/.